MatthewLJensen/kafka-visualization/README.md

 # The Kafka visualizer to rule them all.

+## Overview
+Kafka specializes in the transfer of incredibly large amounts of data in real-time between devices.
+For certain tasks, it is critical that this data reach its intended destinations accurately and without loss.
+To that end, we propose a monitoring tool which will monitor consumers, producers, and brokers within a Kafka architecture and allow for the detection of bottlenecks and errors within the network.
+By leveraging small data packets which provides information relevant to each node, this system should theoretically be capable of providing reliable monitoring data to a central tool even in potentially unreliable network conditions.
+Finally, this system will implement a visualizer which will allow a user to rapidly see the flow of data between various Kafka nodes and discern where data is either missing or encountering some other error.

 ## Research and Deliverable Timeline
 - February 9:
     - Research (see some research further down in this readme)